JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/non_dolphin.md

 end
 ```

-Since non-Dolphin games don't generally require a time-consuming scan to get a useful start address, the [constantGameStartAddress](different_dolphin.md#optional-constantgamestartaddress) option is not available for non-Dolphin games.
+The [constantGameStartAddress](different_dolphin.md#optional-constantgamestartaddress) option is not available for non-Dolphin games.
+This isn't a problem though, because if your non-Dolphin game's start address is constant (say, 0x800000), then you simply use the line `self.startAddress = 0x800000`.

 ## `frameCounterAddress` and `oncePerFrameAddress`

 Non-Dolphin games still need to define these addresses to run breakpoint-based layouts (which update once every frame).
 However, there are differences from [how it works for Dolphin](different_dolphin.md).

 First of all, these addresses aren't specified as options in the Cheat Table script.
-The reason is that, unlike Dolphin, most game programs don't have thousands of different versions that people use.

-So for other games and emulators, it often makes more sense to define the addresses directly in the game script:
+You'll have to define the address computations directly in the game script:

 ```lua
 function MyGame:init(options)